-- i) Responsibilities and relationships: With family, friends, socially and vocationally. - ii) Society and the environment: This includes acceptance of patient's new disability by the employer due to concerns regarding ability to perform, medications, and time-off for medical appointments.
-Other challenges may include social isolation, transportation difficulties, public curiosity (staring, commenting), stigma, and disempowering language/terminologies ("crippled by"), paternalism, over-protectiveness, and control issues. - ii) Financial and Legal: There may be a need for the family/state to take Power of Attorney for medical and financial decisions.
+- i) Responsibilities and relationships: With family, friends, socially and vocationally. - Society and the environment: This includes acceptance of the patient's newly acquired disability by the employer due to concerns regarding ability to perform, medications, and time-off for medical appointments.
+Other challenges may include social isolation, transportation difficulties, public curiosity (staring, commenting), stigma, and disempowering language/ terminologies ("crippled by"), paternalism, overprotectiveness, and control issues. - ii) Financial and Legal: There may be a need for the family/ state to take Power of Attorney for medical and financial decisions.
 Other issues include Workers' Compensation disputes, critical illness and disability insurance, and pending litigation.
 There may be concerns about loss of income, taxes, medical costs, housing needs, equipment and homecare costs.